vincenzoiovino/Bank3/README.md

 The value `C` in the output of the previous execution is the witness that will be used to make the withdrawal.
 #### On-chain part
 Let us say that the user `1` is responsible to make the withdrawal.
-The user `1` invokes the method `MakeWithdrawal` of the Bank DAO contract with the following parameters:
+The user `1` invokes the method `MakeWithdrawalSha256` of the Bank DAO contract with the following parameters:
 `t=1`, the proposal accepted in the Generic DAO.
 `nCoins=100`, the amount of coins to withdraw from the Bank.
 `addr=9cF86D8D08bC34248210474C4B019befb0fE70fA` , the address of the generic DAO contract in favour of which the withdrawal is performed,